 Infrastructure as a Service (IaaS)

 The first option is re-platforming an application onto Infrastructure as a Service (IaaS).
-You can move your corporate application, along with any minor customizations to a cloud provider’s Infrastructure.
-This approach frees you from the daily responsibilities and costs having to own, operate, and manage the Infrastructure on which your application is hosted.
+You can move your corporate application, along with any minor customizations to a cloud provider’s infrastructure.
+This approach frees you from the daily responsibilities and costs of having to own, operate, and manage the Infrastructure on which your application is hosted.
 You can still maintain your existing license provision and support with the application provider.

 Platform as a Service (PaaS)

-The second option is Platform as a Service (PaaS), where the cloud provider provides the hardware and Software necessary for application development and hosts it on their own Infrastructure.
+The second option is Platform as a Service (PaaS), where the cloud provider provides the hardware and software necessary for application development and hosts it on their own Infrastructure.
 PaaS does not typically replace your entire IT infrastructure but provides an optimized environment on which you can install applications and data sets.
-You can focus on creating and running applications rather than building and maintaining the underlying Infrastructure and services.
+You can focus on creating and running applications rather than building and maintaining the underlying infrastructure and services.

 Software as a Service (SaaS)

 The third option is Software as a Service (SaaS), where you can transfer the responsibility for all aspects of the application to your cloud provider, including maintenance and updates.
 The cloud provider can configure their solution according to your business needs and provide tailored services which include securing your application data.
 However, you might lose any customizations and enhancements that were added to your application.

 In this scenario, how do you select the right applications for cloud migration?
 It’s a question we hear a lot from our customers.
 It would help if you considered these factors before deciding which applications to migrate: